Neville Staple: Third wave of ska

 In 1990, Staple joined Ranking Roger from the Beat to form Special Beat, a revival group playing hits from both former 2 Tone bands the Specials and the Beat.
 This was in response to the huge explosion of interest in ska in the United States—the so-called "Third Wave" of ska.
 Neville moved to California in the 1990s to work with many of these new American ska and punk acts, including No Doubt, Rancid and Unwritten Law.
-Neville also featured on the song "Explosive" by the Canadian ska band the Planet Smashers.
+Neville also featured on the song "Explosive" by Canadian ska band The Planet Smashers.

 Staple participated in a reunion line-up of the Specials from 1993 to 2001, and again from 2009 to 2012, after which he left the band due to mostly personal reasons, as well as some health concerns.

 In 2000, Staple's re-recordings of hits by the Specials and Fun Boy Three were released as The Very Best of the Specials and Fun Boy Three, without being prominently labelled as a solo work by Staple.